-With both a PhD in chemistry and an honours degree in law, chemical patent expert Jo Shaw heads up AJ Park’s chemistry and life sciences team in Sydney.
+With both a PhD in chemistry and an honours degree in law, chemical patent expert Jo Shaw is a consultant in AJ Park’s chemistry and life sciences team.
 It’s a role that sees her advising clients on intellectual property (IP) strategy and commercialisation, patentability, patent validity and infringement, and drafting, filing and prosecuting patent applications.

 Jo has a particular interest in food and beverage inventions, including natural products, extracts and nutraceuticals.
 Her clients include universities, Crown Research Institutes, multinationals and individuals across the chemical, pharmaceutical, biotechnological, and food and natural products industries.

 After spending 18 months as a post-doctoral research fellow at the prestigious Scripps Research Institute in San Diego, California, Jo returned to New Zealand to study law fulltime.
-She joined AJ Park in Wellington in 2002 and moved to Sydney in 2016 to head the firm’s chemistry and life sciences patent practice in Australia.
+She joined AJ Park in Wellington in 2002 and moved to Sydney in 2016.
+Jo has now returned to our Wellington office.

 By specialising in IP law, Jo’s been able to continue working in the field of science while becoming involved in the creative process of helping clients commercialise the outcomes of their research.